National action for better mental health

 - drafted the Prevention Concordat itself

-- developed a theory of change and associated measures to be used as a means for Public Health England to support local authorities in improving public mental health.
+- developed a theory of change and associated measures to be used as a means for Public Health England to measure success and support local authorities in improving public mental health.

 A dedicated microsite was created for the project – preventionconcordat.com – to host all of the event information, blogs and videos.